-Clinical studies aim to provide practical training in the application of the theories of Chinese medicine and biomedicine, in the management of a wide range of health disorders using acupuncture and Chinese herbal medicine, as well as in the operation of a Chinese medicine clinic or dispensary.
-Students will develop an understanding of own professional identity and other professional roles in the healthcare team and develop approaches to become collaborative interprofessional team members.
-These studies can be completed at the SITCM Teaching Clinic.
+Clinical studies provide practical training in the application of Chinese medicine and biomedicine theories for the management of a wide range of health disorders using acupuncture and Chinese herbal medicine, as well as in the operation of a Chinese medicine clinic or dispensary.
+Students will develop an understanding of their role in the health system and develop approaches to provide collaborative interprofessional care.
+We provide approximately equal clinical training in acupuncture and in Chinese herbal medicine/dispensing.